ibm-cloud-docs/vpc/vpn-client-to-site-securing-environment.md

 You can use both authentication methods together to authenticate client access.
 Use the following guidelines for best results.

-### Authenticate with a username/passcode
+### Authenticating with a username/passcode
 {: #vpn-server-authenticate-with-username-passcode}

+To authenticate with a username or passcode, be aware of the following:

-* From the IAM Authentication section (`Manage` > `Access (IAM)` > `Settings` > `Authentication`), [enable multifactor authentication](/docs/account?topic=account-enablemfa).
-This option requires VPN client users to authenticate with your wanted MFA method before a valid passcode can be acquired and used for a VPN connection.
+* This option requires VPN client users to authenticate with your wanted MFA method before a valid passcode can be acquired and used for a VPN connection.
+It can be configured from the IAM Authentication section (**Manage > Access (IAM) > Settings > Authentication**).
+Refer to [Enable multifactor authentication](/docs/account?topic=account-enablemfa) for more information.
 * Username/passcode authentication requires a user to have the IAM VPN server user role.
 For more information, see [Creating an IAM access group and granting the role to connect to the VPN server](/docs/vpc?topic=vpc-create-iam-access-group).
-Configure IAM access groups or access policies to enable this role only for users that require VPN access.
+You must configure IAM access groups or access policies to enable this role only for users that require VPN access.

-### Authenticate with client certificates
+### Authenticating with client certificates
 {: #vpn-server-authenticate-with-client-certs}

+To authenticate with client certficates, be aware of the following:

 * Use unique client certificates.
-VPN server configuration of client certificate authentication requires a client certificate as input.
-However, unique client certificates that are signed by the same CA can be created separately and used for different users.
+The VPN server configuration of client certificate authentication requires a client certificate as input.
+However, unique client certificates signed by the same Certificate Authority (CA) can be created separately and used for different users.
 * Use a Certificate Revocation List (CRL) to revoke client certificates.
 Client-to-site VPN servers support CRL to revoke client certificates.
 For more information, see [Creating a VPN server](/docs/vpc?topic=vpc-vpn-create-server).
-* Do not use a client certificate signed with a public CA such as LetsEncrypt certificates created through Certificate Manager or Secrets Manager.
+* Do not use a client certificate signed with a public CA, such as LetsEncrypt certificates created through Certificate Manager or Secrets Manager.
 Using public-CA-signed client certificates means that anyone can provision a client certificate and authenticate successfully.
 Also, certificates that are created with a public CA cannot be easily tracked and revoked with a CRL.

 ## Additional VPN server configurations
 {: #vpn-server-additional-configurations}

 Client-to-site VPN servers support a number of additional options that you can configure for improved security and to meet compliance requirements.
 For more information, see [Creating a VPN server](/docs/vpc?topic=vpc-vpn-create-server) and [Planning considerations for VPN servers](/docs/vpc?topic=vpc-client-to-site-vpn-planning).

+You should be aware of the following issues with VPN server configurations:

 * VPN servers support client idle timeout.
 By default, a VPN client connection disconnects after 10 minutes without active traffic.
 You can edit the timeout to add your required value.
 * Enable full-tunnel mode on VPN servers.
 Full-tunnel mode is more secure and preferred, especially if connecting from an untrusted network.
 In full-tunnel mode, all traffic from a VPN client is routed to the VPN server.
-* Configure transport protocol and VPN ports.
-In some cases, you might not want to leave well-known ports such as TCP/443 open.
-Edit this option to use non-default transport protocol and VPN ports.
+* Configure the transport protocol and VPN ports.
+In some cases, you might not want to leave well-known ports, such as TCP/443, open.
+Edit this option to use a non-default transport protocol and VPN ports.
 * Configure IBM Log Analysis and Activity Tracker to receive and analyze VPN server logs.
 For more information, see [Using IBM Log Analysis to view VPN server logs](/docs/vpc?topic=vpc-client-vpn-log-analysis-c2s) and [Activity Tracker events](/docs/vpc?topic=vpc-at-events&interface=ui#events-vpn-server).